legofl/ComputationalGenomics/README.md

 ## Computational Genomics Class
-Work/assignments that I have done for my computational genomics class.
+Work and assignments that I have done for my computational genomics class.